Online Selfish Load Balancing: Generalization to Norm Objective

 Similar to the previous section, we show that the fractional algorithm is speed-size-feasible and two-sided monotone.
 For the two-sided monotonicity, we strictly follow the same framework as the analysis in the makespan version.
 We observe that almost all the properties can be safely generalized into the $\ell_q$ norm setting.
 Therefore, we present counterparts for all lemmas and observations in \Cref{sec:makespan} to prove the two-sided monotonicity.
-For competitive analysis, we present a new approximately rounding lemma, which introduces more loss compared to the makespan version in \Cref{lem:lq:rounding}, thus proving the new competitive ratio.
-We present the more challenging competitive analysis in the main body, and leave the analysis for two-sided monotonicity in \Cref{sec:norm-monotone}.
+For competitive analysis, we present a new approximately rounding lemma, which introduces more loss compared to the makespan version in \Cref{lem:lq:rounding} , thus proving the new competitive ratio.
+We defer all the analyses to ~\Cref{sec:lq-analysis}.